jleh/suku/README.md

 This is work in progress, so documentation may not be up to date yet.
 There are still also possible hard coded links pointing to reference implementation.

+Frontend is built with React.js and XML is processed with node.js program which produces data in JSON format and possible media files for site.

 ## Build & deploy

 Building and deploying is basicly done by following steps.